Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 If you’re in it for long, cruisey groomers, you’re in luck.
 There’s plenty of those at all of the big resorts on both passes.
-The Ikon Pass snagging Sun Valley for next season is a win for skiers craving long, corduroy-carpeted trails.
+On the Ikon Pass, Sun Valley is a win for skiers craving long, corduroy-carpeted trails.
 The resort has some of the longest in the country.
-Snowbasin, also new to Ikon next season, is another destination that’s packed full of cruisey blues.
+Snowbasin is another destination that’s packed full of mellow blues.

 Best Pass For Intermediates